The 100 Greatest Memes Ever, Ranked

 It's sad this is dead.
 For a while—including before this trend hopped from real-life frat stars to the internet—one of the great joys in life was watching a bitchin' bro top off a Smirnoff Ice in earnest, then get up and plaster a super-cool look on his face—you know, the kind of smirk that said, "Fuck, man, I'm tragically uncool, aren't I?"
 Damn.
 RIP.

 57. Arthur fist

-Arthur, the PBS educational TV series based on the Arthur the Aardvark books, has generated some of the best memes.
+Arthur, the PBS educational TV series based on the Arthur the Aardvark books that just ended its 25-year run, has generated some of the best memes.
 In particular: One Twitter user's insightful take on an Arthur freeze frame led to 2016's greatest representation of inner frustration.
 It's the gift that keeps on giving.